Recently searched

 Like any other information technology, the Industrial IoT uses a variety of protocols (data communication formats) and network types.
 As a result, it's important to clarify each if you plan to create an IIoT infrastructure for your manufacturing premises.

-Types of IoT-connected devices range from sensors and actuators performing relatively simple functions (such as turning a light on or off), to complex, always-on connected devices.
+IoT-connected devices range from simple sensors and actuators (such as turning on or off a light) to complex, always-on devices.

-Continuous monitoring has demonstrated the benefits of IoT in ensuring uninterrupted cold chain logistics, for example.
-However, more recent industrial internet applications will depend on high-bandwidth and low-latency connectivity to enable remote medical procedures or video-enabled security, for instance.
+Monitoring continuously has demonstrated the benefits of IoT in ensuring uninterrupted logistics, for instance.
+However, more recent industrial internet applications will depend on low-latency and high-bandwidth connectivity to facilitate applications such as video-enabled security or remote medical procedures.
 Therefore, the types of connections are becoming increasingly diverse, taking into account IoT devices' differing needs.

-• Data Rate: How much information is sent?
+• Data Rate: How much data is sent?

 The list of IIoT-suitable networks expands continuously, but key examples include: